rishabh6512/Portfolio/README.md

 ## ✨ Features

 - 💻 Fully responsive design
-- 🌈 Animated gradient background in the About section
 - 🕒 Experience timeline
 - 🛠️ Skills section with lazy-loaded SVG icons
 - 📩 Contact form with validation and toast notifications